 - Close your Steam Client if it’s open.

 - Find the Steam folder which is located in the ‘Programs’ folder on your drive, or if it’s a different path, you should navigate to that path.

 - In the list of files, you should copy these three files: exe (file), – SteamApps (folder), and – Userdata (folder).

 - You now head over to the newly created Steam Library Folder and paste these three files there.

 Antivirus software can interfere with the processes and activities on your PC, even Windows Firewall can sometimes block some activities and cause errors.
 The next step to take if the error ‘missing file privileges steam’ isn’t gone, is to disable your Antivirus software.

 Most Antivirus software can be disabled by just right-clicking on them from the taskbar, for windows Firewall, you should search ‘Firewall’ from the start menu and it will show up.
 Click on it and you’ll see the option to disable it.

 After disabling and things are working, it means your Antivirus software doesn’t allow Steam to work properly and you need to configure the right settings to provide permissions.

 Solution 12: Contact Support

-And finally if you’re not able to resolve the problem, you should contact support team for help.
+And finally, if you’re not able to resolve the problem, you should contact the support team for help.
 Explain all the fixes you’ve applied and the game that’s causing the error ‘missing file privileges steam’.
 Their support team will help you fix the problem,